The Reading League Connecticut

 Meet Claire Zhalov

-Currently, Claire serves as a reading interventionist in South Windsor, CT, collaborating closely with teachers, reading consultants, and parents to support the literacy goals of our school.
-After earning her bachelor’s degree in Elementary Education from Penn State University, Claire taught as a classroom teacher for 10 years in the intermediate grades.
-In 2015, she obtained her master’s degree in Literacy Education from the University of Saint Joseph, as well as obtaining my #102 Reading Specialist certification from Albertus Magnus College.
-Claire has spent the last 15 years working as a reading interventionist in diverse settings across NYC, PA, VA, and CT.
-Her work has involved supporting both disadvantaged and privileged communities, giving her a deep understanding of the unique literacy needs and the complexities of literacy instruction, particularly in diverse and dynamic educational environments.
-In addition to her practical experience in the classroom, Claire has also played an active role in professional development, hosting workshops on the science of reading and supporting teachers in implementing evidence-based literacy practices.
-Claire is deeply committed to the belief that every child can become a proficient reader with the right support.
+Claire currently serves as a reading interventionist in South Windsor, CT.
+After earning her Bachelor’s degree in Elementary Education from The Pennsylvania State University, Claire taught as an intermediate classroom teacher in New York City, Pennsylvania and Virginia for ten years.
+She later obtained her Master’s degree in Literacy Education from the University of Saint Joseph CT.
+Additionally, she holds certification as a Literacy Specialist in Reading and Language Arts from Albertus Magnus College.
+Claire has spent the last ten years working as a reading interventionist in diverse settings across Connecticut supporting both disadvantaged and privileged communities, giving her a deep understanding of the unique needs and complexities of literacy instruction.
+In addition to her practical experience in the classroom, Claire has also played an active role in professional development, hosting workshops on the Science of Reading and supporting teachers in implementing evidence-based literacy practices.
+Claire serves on the Scholarship Committee of the Connecticut Chapter of The Reading League.